7ito/soundcloud-tui/README.md

 - Your own SoundCloud app credentials for OAuth
 - An OS keyring for secure credential and token storage

-On Linux, a Secret Service provider such as `gnome-keyring` is recommended.
+On Linux, a Secret Service provider is required, `gnome-keyring` is recommended.

 Visualizer notes: